UUID v1 Generator (RFC 4122, Batch)

 v1 vs v4 vs v7 (at a glance)

-• v1 (time-based): Sorts by time; lightweight and widely compatible; uses clock sequence and node.
+• v1 (time-based): Carries creation time; lightweight and widely compatible; uses clock sequence and node.

 • v4 (random): Pure randomness (good privacy, no ordering); great for tokens and one-offs.